atontini/rust_new_project_template/README.md

 # Rust New Project Template

-This is a custom project template for cargo projects, complete with a predefined `.gitignore` and other configurations.
+This is a custom project template for cargo projects, complete with a predefined `.gitignore`, GitHub Action for continuous integration, and other configurations.

 ## Usage